lbinan/gcp_merlin/README.md

 To generate "mosaics" from the barcodes.csv, change the variables at the top of make_merfish_mosaics.py and run.

 # Done with everything
 Shut down the filestore instance and deployment, deleting all VMs created by it.
-If you no longer plan on accessing the Google bucket, change its storage level to Archive.
+If you no longer plan on accessing the Google bucket, change its storage level to Archive for future uploads.
+To change the storage class of objects already in the bucket run
+`gsutil rewrite -s STORAGE_CLASS gs://PATH_TO_OBJECT`